erkanyeter/demo_blog/obullo/2.0/Logger/Docs/README.md

 ```
 #### Explanation of Settings:

+* debug - On / Off html output, logger gives html output bottom of the current page.
 * enabled - On / Off logging
-* output - On / Off html output, logger gives html output bottom of the current page.
 * threshold - The threshold determines what gets logged.
 * queries - If this option set to true all Database SQL Queries gets logged.
 * benchmark - If this option set to true all framework benchmarks gets logged.